ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 This gem is enabled by default.
 You can disable it by using the command-line option `--disable-error_highlight`.
 See the [repository](https://github.com/ruby/error_highlight) for details.

-## IRB Autocomplete and Document Display
+## IRB Autocomplete and Documentation Display

 The IRB now has an autocomplete feature, where you can just type in the code, and the completion candidates dialog will appear.
 You can use Tab and Shift+Tab to move up and down.

-If documents are installed when you select a completion candidate, the documentation dialog will appear next to the completion candidates dialog, showing part of the content.
-You can read the full document by pressing Alt+d.
+If documentation is installed when you select a completion candidate, the documentation dialog will appear next to the completion candidates dialog, showing part of the content.
+You can read the full documentation by pressing Alt+d.

 <video autoplay="autoplay" controls="controls" muted="muted" width="764" height="510" poster="https://cache.ruby-lang.org/pub/media/ruby310_irb_dialog.png">
   <source src="https://cache.ruby-lang.org/pub/media/ruby310_irb_dialog.mp4" type="video/mp4">